 Bullying is a form of abuse and can cause serious anxiety and distress leading to poor attendance at school and further safeguarding risks.
 It comes in many different forms which are detailed in this appendix.
-All bullying including cyber bullying and prejudice-based bullying must be reported and will be managed through our anti-bullying procedures.
+All bullying including cyber bullying and prejudice-based bullying must be reported and will be managed through our antibullying procedures.
 The school will make a child protection referral if required.
 Staff are fully trained to deal with bullying within the school and support children who are being bullied.
 Staff recognise the different levels of bullying and the seriousness of racist, homophobic and gender related bullying.
-We recognise that they may be in need of support, and we will engage with appropriate services to address this.
+We recognised that, whilst those who are bullying may need sanctions put in place, we also recognise that they may be in need of support, and we will engage with appropriate services to address this.